DavidAlexanderMoe/Sentiment-Analysis-and-Web-Scraping/README.md

 # Sentiment Analysis on Amazon product reviews
 Full in-depth Sentiment analysis on Amazon product reviews.
-Multi-classification task using NLP (nltk, TextBlob, VADER) along with various Machine Learning and Deep Learning models (RoBERTa).
+Multi-classification task using NLP (with nltk, TextBlob, VADER) along with various Machine Learning and Deep Learning models (RoBERTa).
 Offers also an Amazon ASIN-based review scraper module.

 ### Project contents:
 - Scraper.ipynb: an Amazon review scraper based on the ASIN given in input;